 on this day

-on this day is a feature of several silos where they show you posts you made on the current (typically Gregorian) day of the year in previous years.
+on this day is a feature on some silos and indieweb sites which show posts published on the current (typically Gregorian) day of the year in previous years; commons sites tend to show more general historical events that occurred on that same day.

 Eddie Hinkle added "This Day" to his site on 2017-03-22.
 It checks if the month and day of the post match the current month and day without matching the year.
 If that is the case, it adds a "Flashback card" to the top of the homepage.